-Gender is one important factor that needs to be considered when designing a treatment program.
+Gender is one important factor that needs to be considered when designing a treatment program and group therapy.
 Splitting the treatment groups by gender isn’t a discriminatory act.
 Instead, it is a way to address the unique experiences that are faced by self-identifying men and women.
 This gender-based treatment approach gives each person a comfortable, safe place to heal without facing distractions that could come up in mixed-gender treatment programs.

 Addiction: Different Experiences for Different Genders